Alan Lagimodiere: Defence of the Canadian residential school system

-The leader of the Manitoba's Metis Nation, of which Lagimodiere is a member, later stated:
+President of the Manitoba Métis Federation (MMF), David Chartrand, (of which Lagimodiere is a member of the MMF), later stated:

 Lagimodiere later stated he felt his claim for the virtuousness of the residential schools was misunderstood and chose not to apologize for the fourteen minute introductory speech that he had provided on his views.
 In response, Chief Sheldon Kent of Black River First Nation stated that the minister's, "comments were harmful, retriggering anger and discontent among our people.
 There was no good intention at Indian residential schools to promote and it is catastrophically irresponsible to suggest otherwise," while calling for his resignation.

 Personal life

 Lagimodiere is married to his wife Judy Lagimodiere, with whom he has four children.